xiaolei-lab/SIMER/README.md

 ---

-# Selection
+# Populatioin Simulation of Multiple-Generation with Genotype and Phenotype
 **[back to top](#contents)**

 You can get ordered individuals indice according to phenotype in the populaton information.
 Fraction selected can be used to keep a certain amount of individuals.
 SIMER chooses automatically single trait selection or multiple traits selection according to number of columns of phenotype.

-## Gallery of selection input parameters
+## Gallery of population simulation parameters
 **[back to top](#contents)**

 `selects()`, main function of selection: